-Dexterity governs your effectiveness with ranged weapons.
+Dexterity governs your effectiveness with ranged weapons as well as some melee weapons.
 Bows and Muskets both grow in power as your character’s Dexterity increases.
-Lighter melee weapons also see a benefit from your Dexterity, but not as much as they gain from Strength.

 Intelligence governs your power with magical weapons, including any magical Perks your weapons might have.
-Both purely magical weapons like the Fire Staff and physical weapons with a Magical Perk (such as a Flaming Sword) grow in power based on your Intelligence Attribute.
+Both purely magical weapons like the Fire Staff and physical weapons with a Magical Perk (such as the Ignited perk) grow in power based on your Intelligence Attribute.

-Focus governs your Mana recovery rate and your skill cooldowns.
-Higher Focus not only means that you can cast more spells more regularly, but also that you can use your cooldown-based abilities with a higher frequency.
+Focus governs your Mana recovery rate and is also the attribute that governs the effectiveness of the Life Staff.
+Higher Focus not only means that you can cast more spells more regularly but your ability to use the Life Staff is increased.

 Constitution governs your overall Health pool.
 The higher your Constitution, the more damage you can sustain before succumbing to your injuries.

-The 4 Gathering Skills are Mining, Skinning, Logging, and Harvesting.
-Leveling up a Gathering Skill unlocks the ability to gather different, higher-level resources.
-Miners gather Stone and Ore, Skinners gather Animal Hides, Loggers gather Wood, and Harvesters gather Fibers, Fruits, and Vegetables.
+The 5 Gathering Skills are Mining, Skinning, Logging, Fishing, and Harvesting.
+Leveling up a Gathering Skill unlocks the ability to gather different, higher-level resources as well as track items related to that skill.
+Miners gather Stone and Ore, Skinners gather Animal Hides, Loggers gather Wood, Fishers pull fish from the waterways, and Harvesters gather Fibers and some food items, Fruits, and Vegetables.
 As your skill at gathering increases, you also gain the ability to detect nearby valuable resources and find special resources that can modify items when crafting.

 The 5 Refining Skills are Smelting, Stonecutting, Woodworking, Tanning, and Weaving.
 Leveling up a Refining Skill unlocks the ability to refine higher-level resources into higher-level crafting materials.
 Smelters refine Ore into Ingots, Stonecutters refine Stone into Blocks and cut Gemstones, Woodworkers refine Wood into Lumber, Tanners refine Rawhide into Leather, and Weavers refine Fibers into Cloth.
 As your Refining Skill increases, it makes you more resource-efficient: higher-level refiners have a chance to gain extra refined resources while they refine.